AQA20/blog-cms/README.md

 Before you start using the CMS dashboard, ensure the following:

-1. **500kalima API server** must be up and running.
+1. **Blog API server** must be up and running.
 This is crucial for the CMS to function correctly.
-2. Clone and set up the API server by following the instructions in the [500kalima API repository](https://github.com/AQA20/500kalima).
+2. Clone and set up the API server by following the instructions in the [Blog API repository](https://github.com/AQA20/blog-api).

 ---